-The Extended Project offers you a unique opportunity to develop essential skills for higher education and the workplace, in a subject area of your own choice.
+The Extended Project Qualification (EPQ) offers you a unique opportunity to develop essential skills for higher education and the workplace in a subject area of your own choice.
 It gives you more control over your studies than ever before.
 Essentially the EPQ is a personal project that is devised and managed by the student.
 The qualification is well respected by universities.

 Students studying three or four A Levels will be expected to have a minimum of six GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.

 Features of the Course

 You will produce either a 5000 word report, record the process involved and perform a presentation or submit an artefact, a 1000 word report, record the process involved and perform a presentation.
 The artefact can be anything on the lines of a musical piece, a model, painting or a sculpture.

 At the start of the project you will be given help and advice on setting a suitable title and will be taught the skills required to help you complete a piece of independent research.
 You will be asked to think of what you are interested in.
 This could be a university degree choice, a career aspiration, a hobby or an area of interest to you outside of your studies.
 It is really up to you and your area of interest.
 This level of choice and flexibility means you are engaged and motivated and gain valuable research and project management skills along the way.